mkolodii/Portfolio/README.md

 8) The README.

-9) SOP for campfire starting.
-Formatted as a regulated-industry compliant document.
+9) An SOP for campfire starting, formatted as a regulated-industry compliant document.

-10) A step-by-step tutorial informing a youth leader how to prepare and use a screen printer in order to design clothing.
+10) A step-by-step tutorial instructing a youth leader how to prepare and use a screen printer.

-11) How to get started with Adobe InDesign tutorial.
-Designed as an onboarding document for newly hired virtual teachers.
+11) A tutorial document instructing newly hired teachers how to get started with Adobe Indesign.